givanse/givanse/site/articles-bodies/centos-nginx-rails-mysql-ember.md

 failed (13: Permission denied)
 ```

-You might want to check if `SELinux` is not getting in the way.
+You might want to check if `SELinux` is getting in the way.
 It is known that there are certain scenarios where SELinux will block Nginx
 if an explicit policy is not configured.